KellyWardrop/angular-accessible-modals/README.md

 # AngularJS Accessible Modals (Beta)

-AngularJS modal implementation optimised for accessibility.
+AngularJS modals optimised for accessibility.

 Comments and contributions are always welcome.